 Home Remedies for Fleas in Carpet

-If your home has a lot of carpet, you are going to want to do some deep cleaning.
+If your home has a lot of carpets, you are going to want to do some deep cleaning.
 Here are a few home remedies that people have tried and found success with:

 - Vacuum your carpet thoroughly!
 Throw the vacuum bag out or empty the canister frequently, and never let this sit in the home overnight, as the fleas can escape and begin infesting the carpet.